How do I turn on Container Insights metrics on an EKS cluster?

 kubectl get pods -n amazon-cloudwatch

-2. Run the following command to check the events at the bottom of the output:
+2. To check the events at the bottom of the output, run this command:

 kubectl describe pod pod-name -n amazon-cloudwatch